Brixel Duo

-Patterns available on Ravelry: Brixel Cowl & Brixel Hat.
+Patterns available on Ravelry: Brixel Cowl & Brixel Hat as well as on Etsy: Brixel Cowl & Brixel Hat.

 I've been itching to play with some mini skein sets for quite a while now, and although I spent some time looking at a few online, I was never quite inspired enough to purchase one.
 Enter Little Fox Yarn and her trunk show at my LYS Yarn Matters earlier this year.
 All it took was me seeing this little set in person and I knew exactly what I was going to make with it!